<?xml version="1.0" encoding="ISO-8859-1" ?>

 <item>

-<title><![CDATA[NIHR Clinical Lectureship x2 (0151-26)]]></title>
+<title><![CDATA[NIHR Clinical Lectureship x2 (0151-26-R)]]></title>

 <description><![CDATA[

 <p id="isPasted">Applications&nbsp;are invited for a NIHR funded integrated academic training clinical lecturer post in Neurology, Public Health Medicine or General Practice at Lancaster Medical School.
 Two posts are available for up to four years: according to the clinical training needs of the successful candidate to obtain a CCT.&nbsp;General Practitioners (GPs) can only apply if they have completed their clinical training and obtained a CCT.
 You will join us on a fixed-term contract lasting a maximum of four years or until completion of clinical training (CCT)*, whichever is sooner.</p><p>You will have the opportunity to undertake internationally regarded research and share responsibility for elements of undergraduate and postgraduate teaching programmes.
 You will be awarded a training contract with Health Education England Northwest in the specialist registrar/specialty trainee grade or equivalent and an honorary contract with a relevant NHS Trust*.</p><p>One post is in the NIHR priority theme of digital research.
 The theme is looking to encourage training and research around the development and delivery of digital health and care interventions, digital research methodology and &lsquo;big data&rsquo; analysis Research could include the use of Artificial Intelligence and machine-learning approaches and emerging digital technologies such as non-contact sensors, smartphones, and computer tablets.
 This theme could also include research in data analytics and predictive analytics, precision medicine (genomics), and virtual &amp; augmented reality.
-This theme is focused on delivering equitable, cost-effective digital health interventions to deliver patient benefits as well as the wider use of large data sets and how this is used in research, including digital analysis methods.</p><p>There may be the potential for opportunities in other GMC registered specialties if research interests align with faculty strengths.&nbsp;</p><p>To be eligible, you must hold (or have submitted) your PhD/MD at the time you apply; and must have been fully awarded your degree by 30 September 2026. &nbsp;You must hold a current National Training Number (NTN) in the relevant specialty and be more than 12 months prior to CCT at time of appointment* (*not relevant for GP candidate).&nbsp;</p><p>The research element of the post will be based in the Faculty of Health and Medicine at Lancaster University<s>.</s> The clinical component will be centered around clinical settings in Lancashire and the surrounding area.&nbsp;</p><p><strong>You must be able to take up the post by 30 September 2026</strong></p><p>Application is via our online portal at <a href="https://hr-jobs.lancs.ac.uk/">https://hr-jobs.lancs.ac.uk/</a> and must include the following attachments:</p><ol><li>A Curriculum Vitae</li><li>NIHR Supplementary Questions for candidates form (attached):&nbsp;</li></ol><p>*Please refer to appendix 2 of this document*</p><p><strong><em>Interview date will be advertised in due course, but the successful candidate must be in post by 30 September 2026.</em></strong></p><p>Lancaster University is committed to providing equal opportunities for all and offers a range of family-friendly policies.
+This theme is focused on delivering equitable, cost-effective digital health interventions to deliver patient benefits as well as the wider use of large data sets and how this is used in research, including digital analysis methods.</p><p>There may be the potential for opportunities in other GMC registered specialties if research interests align with faculty strengths.&nbsp;</p><p>To be eligible, you must hold (or have submitted) your PhD/MD at the time you apply; and must have been fully awarded your degree by 30 September 2026. &nbsp;You must hold a current National Training Number (NTN) in the relevant specialty and be more than 12 months prior to CCT at time of appointment* (*not relevant for GP candidate).&nbsp;</p><p>The research element of the post will be based in the Faculty of Health and Medicine at Lancaster University.
+The clinical component will be centred around clinical settings in Lancashire and the surrounding area.
+For GP candidates there is some geographical flexibility for exceptional candidates who meet all other criteria.</p><p><strong>You must be able to take up the post by 30 September 2026</strong></p><p>Application is via our online portal at <a href="https://hr-jobs.lancs.ac.uk/">https://hr-jobs.lancs.ac.uk/</a> and must include the following attachments:</p><ol><li>A Curriculum Vitae</li><li>NIHR Supplementary Questions for candidates form (attached):&nbsp;</li></ol><p>*Please refer to appendix 2 of this document*</p><p><strong><em>Interview date will be advertised in due course, but the successful candidate must be in post by 30 September 2026.</em></strong></p><p>Lancaster University is committed to providing equal opportunities for all and offers a range of family-friendly policies.
 The University is a charter member of Athena SWAN and has held a bronze award since 2008.
 The Faculty of Health and Medicine gained the silver award in 2013.
 We are committed to being an inclusive university that values all staff, and we are happy to consider job share applications and requests for flexible working arrangements from our employees.</p><p>General enquiries should be made to Dr Amy Gadoud (Academic Training Programme Director and Consultant in Palliative Medicine), email: <a href="mailto:colin.melville@lancaster.ac.uk">a.gadoud@lancaster.ac.uk</a> or Beth Whittaker (ICAT Programme Manager), email: <a href="mailto:b.whittaker@lancaster.ac.uk">b.whittaker@lancaster.ac.uk</a></p>

 <p>